solstice23/typst-ribbons/docs/manual.typ

 A layout for drawing circular ribbon diagrams (Chord diagrams).

 Circular layout does not assign each node a layer.
-It puts every node on a circle and put ribbons between them.
+It puts every node on a circle and put ribbony between them.

 It has directed and undirected mode.
 In directed mode, each edge is represented by a ribbon flowing from source node to target node.
 In undirected mode, multi-edges connecting to the same node pairs are merged, then forward and backward flows are merged into a single ribbon with two different sizes on each side.